marklund117/3620final/README.md

 8) User can edit the name field of an entry
 9) User can edit the description field of an entry
 10) User can edit the category of an entry
-11) User can sort entries A-Z INCOMPLETE
+11) User can sort entries A-Z
 12) User can duplicate an entry (the duplicate gains a 2 appended to the entry name, all other data is identical e.g. ‘Dragon 2’)
 13) Application displays stats relating to the total # of entries (ex.
 12 Characters, 8 locations, 5 other)
 14) User can ‘delete all’ and completely wipe their lorebook INCOMPLETE